DB Cargo: Company restructuring

 During the 2010s, the business operations of DB Schenker Rail experienced a significant decline.
-One of the primary factors behind this decline was the economic slump that had followed the global economic and financial crisis.
+One of the primary factors behind this decline was the economic slump that had followed the 2008 financial crisis.
 The company initially responded to this negative development by introducing a more flexible price structure.
 It aimed to use a combination of block trains for large clients and bookings of single wagons to establish a fixed timetable that would in turn increase the capacity utilisation of its trains.
 Other measures considered included the closure of numerous freight railway stations in order to reduce fixed costs, and efforts to reduce staff headcount at all levels of the business.

 News of these cost reduction measures was quickly met with sharp criticism by various trade unions; their opposition included demands that the approach be abandoned immediately, and accusations of the company's mismanagement.
 Following several months of negotiations, the Deutsche Bahn Group and its works council finally agreed on a restructuring programme for DB Cargo during February 2007.
-Under this programme, the previously-proposed across-the-board job cuts that year were avoided, instead, the new approach aimed for the gradual reduction of headcount over a period of several years.
+Under this programme, the previously proposed across-the-board job cuts that year were avoided, instead, the new approach aimed for the gradual reduction of headcount over a period of several years.
 On the whole, the company retained its ambition to grow its freight transport activities.

 To reflect the company's focus on its core business activities in the domain of rail freight transport, it was again renamed, adopting the DB Cargo AG designation in early 2016.
 The name was also readopted for its most important German and international subsidiaries and continues to apply in the present day.
 Accordingly, DB Cargo and DB Schenker are equal sister companies within the integrated rail system of the DB Group.